hrtsv/TempMan/README.md

 # TempMan

-TempMan is a Python Flask React SQL JWT app that utilizes IPMI and NVIDIA SMI in a Dockerfile environment.
+TempMan is a Python Flask React JWT app that utilizes IPMI and NVIDIA SMI in a Dockerfile environment.

 ## Deploying with Docker Compose